The Ultimate Day Trip to Hiroshima and Miyajima

 If the Hiroshima Peace Museum was really a museum about “peace,” then they should look more closely at why wars start in the first place.
 The atomic bomb was bad, horrible, awful, but what the Japanese did to the people of Asia, POWs and its own people, what the Soviet Union did to Japanese POWs, and what the Americans did when firebombing Japanese cities were also just as awful if not more so.

 If we cover up the past and fail to teach our children the truth, are we doomed to repeat history?
 Will we see another world war in our lifetime?
 70 to 80 million people died as a result of World War II.
 That was 3% of the world’s population.
-Mechanisms like the United States, the EU, NATO, the WTO, and other international organizations were put in place after the war to prevent nations to solve problems through diplomacy rather than war.
-However, in the past two years, these organizations are slowly being weakened by certain countries and certain people.
+Mechanisms like the United Nations, EU, NATO, the WTO, and other international organizations were implemented after the war to help nations solve problems through diplomacy rather than war.
+However, in the past two years, certain countries and people have slowly weakened these organizations.

 If you’ve got any questions about your own trip to Hiroshima and Miyajima, I’d be more than happy to answer them.
 If you’ve already been there and you have a comment, correction, or question, please leave in the comment section below!
 And if you’ve found this article useful, please share on social media!
 Thank you!